 This was the community still in development when, in 1920, Ira Batchelder and his son opened a woolen mill in town.
 Back in those days, every village of any size had a woolen mill, but now, nearly 100 years later, Bemidji’s is one of few woolen mills left in the upper Midwest.

-In his soft spoken way, Bill nearly got out of control showing us pictures of products the company has made over the years, including a coat for Nelson Mandela, clothing for Jeff Daniels and Billy Crystal, among others.
+In his soft spoken way, Bill nearly got out of control showing us pictures of products the company has made over the years.
+He made a coat for Nelson Mandela.
+Wow!
+His little family-owned business has also made clothing for Jeff Daniels and Billy Crystal, among others.
 And remember the fun sweater vests that defined Rick Santorum’s image in the 2012 Republican presidential primaries?
 6,000 of them were made right here at the little Bemidji Woolen Mills.

 Bill works hard to use as many Made-in-America products as he can.
 The millions of buttons on the company’s many shirts and jackets are made just down the Mississippi River in Muscatine Iowa.